hpehl/hpehl.github.com/source/_posts/2015-06-26-extending-hal-management-console.markdown

 ## GIN / GWTP Mixins

-These mixins are needed to extend the dependency injection scope and wire up the presenters / view tuples.
+These mixins are needed to extend the dependency injection scope and wire up the presenter / view tuples.
 A mixin is declared both as a binding and model extension.
 The `@GinExtension` value refers the GWT module descriptor used with the extension.

 The injection points: